 - What’s being considered when making these decisions in your organisation?
 For instance, are people factors being given equal consideration as efficiency measures?

-- Does your organisation have a strategy for accessing the skills needed to work with emerging technologies?
+- Does your organisation have a strategy for accessing the skills needed to work with AI and automation?

 - If yes, how could this be further developed in consultation with employees?

 - If no, is a skills audit planned to identify the gaps?

 - Are you able to community these messages to critical organisational stakeholders?

 Listen to our podcast HR tech revolution: friend or foe? in which we chat with three experts about how technology is affecting work and working lives, and the new opportunities it presents to HR and L&D.

 Advances in technology present new opportunities for HR and L&D professionals.
 HR systems are becoming increasingly sophisticated, allowing more automated reporting, self-service options for employees and connections with other business systems.
 For L&D practitioners, digital learning platforms make collaboration and knowledge sharing across dispersed work force easier than ever.